EduardoMarciano/S-DES---Simplified-DES/README.md

 ## Project Structure

 S-DES implementation code is located in the src directory.
 The documentation is in the same directory, in a Jupyter Notebook named notebook.ipynb.
+(Only Available in Portuguese)

 You can run the Jupyter Notebook using the following command: